kstenerud/concise-encoding/cte-specification.md

  * `0xa.3fb8p+42` = a.3fb8 x 2 ^ 42
  * `0x1.0p0` = 1

-To maintain compatibility with [CBE](cbe-specification.md), base-16 floating point notation can only be used represent values up to 64-bit ieee754 binary floats.
+To maintain compatibility with [CBE](cbe-specification.md), base-16 floating point notation can only be used represent binary float values that are supported by CBE.
+A decoder must truncate binary float data that is too big to be represented in a CBE document, and inform the user about it.

 #### Special Floating Point Values